Tyler Reddick: Xfinity Series

 Eight days after the BKR announcement, Reddick joined Chip Ganassi Racing to drive the No. 42 Chevrolet Camaro in the Xfinity Series on a part-time basis starting in 2017.
-In September that year, he won his first Xfinity race at Kentucky Speedway after leading 66 laps and winning with a 14-second advantage over teammate Brennan Poole.
+That September, he won his first Xfinity race at Kentucky Speedway after leading 66 laps and winning with a fourteen-second advantage over teammate Brennan Poole.
 A month later, Reddick won his first Xfinity pole at Kansas Speedway.

 On September 14, 2017, Reddick was signed by JR Motorsports to a full-time schedule for the 2018 Xfinity season, replacing William Byron, who was promoted to the Monster Energy NASCAR Cup Series, in the No. 24 car.
 On February 17, 2018, Reddick beat teammate Elliott Sadler in a photo finish to win the season-opening race at Daytona.
 At a margin of .0004 seconds, it is the closest finish in NASCAR history.
 Although he did not win again for the remainder of the regular season, he qualified for the playoffs and reached the Championship Round.
 In the season finale at Homestead, Reddick won the race and his first Xfinity Series championship.

-On October 31, 2018, it was announced that Reddick will switch from JR Motorsports to Richard Childress Racing in 2019.
-Reddick explained that his move to RCR was for a better chance to run in the Monster Energy NASCAR Cup Series in the near future.
+On October 31, 2018, it was announced that Reddick would switch from JR Motorsports to Richard Childress Racing in 2019.
+He explained that his move to RCR was for a better chance to run in the Monster Energy NASCAR Cup Series in the near future.
 In April 2019, Reddick won his first race with RCR in the MoneyLion 300 at Talladega.
-At the end of the Kansas race, Reddick got into a fight with Cole Custer on pit road.
-At the 2019 O'Reilly Auto Parts 300 at Texas Motor Speedway, Reddick scored his fourth pole of the season and would lead 32 laps before crashing and finishing 29th in the final order.
-Reddick won at Homestead to claim his second consecutive Xfinity Series championship.
+At the end of the Kansas race, he got into a fight with Cole Custer on pit road.
+At the 2019 O'Reilly Auto Parts 300 at Texas Motor Speedway, Reddick scored his fourth pole of the season and led 32 laps before crashing and finishing 29th in the final order.
+He won at Homestead to claim his second consecutive Xfinity Series championship.

-Reddick returned to the Xfinity Series for the 2021 season opener at Daytona, driving a newly-opened No. 03 car for Our Motorsports.
+Reddick returned to the Xfinity Series for the 2021 season opener at Daytona, driving a newly opened No. 03 car for Our Motorsports.
 However, the car missed the race as qualifying was rained out.
-Two weeks later at Homestead, Reddick moved to RSS Racing's No. 23 in a partnership with Our; he finished second behind RCR's Myatt Snider, but was disqualified when his car failed the rear height requirements during post-race inspection.
+Two weeks later at Homestead, he moved to RSS Racing's No. 23 in a partnership with Our; he finished second behind RCR's Myatt Snider, but was disqualified when his car failed the rear height requirements during post-race inspection.
 In May, he signed with Jordan Anderson Racing to race at Circuit of the Americas.

 In 2022, Reddick drove the Big Machine Racing No. 48 to the team's first win at Texas.

-In 2023, Reddick would drive the No. 24 Toyota for Sam Hunt Racing for select races.
+In 2023, he drove the No. 24 Toyota for Sam Hunt Racing for select races.

+In 2024, he returned to Sam Hunt Racing behind the wheel of the No. 26 Toyota at Nashville.